REQUIRED: Vaccination card or Negative test 72 hrs prior (KAUAI & BIG ISLAND) 48 Hours prior (OAHU)

 On these magnificent islands, there is much to be discovered by air.
 Certain of the countless remarkable features have, deservedly, garnered special interest and are most popular for aerial viewing.
 Weather permitting, our pilots will explore with you all of each island’s most famous geological features as outlined in our tour descriptions.
 Sometimes, wind and weather conditions necessitate a deviation from the usual tour route.
 In these instances, our pilots will attempt to show off other spectacular scenery not normally included on the tours, as all islands offer more hidden wonders to please the eye than can possibly be covered on a single flight.
 We guarantee to showcase spectacular scenery and breathtaking views that are not obtainable by car or trail.

 Along with ample sunshine, the islands are also blessed with abundant daily rainfall, which nourishes the lushness and creates the erosive force that continues to shape all the fascinating geology.
 Most of the island’s waterfalls are sustained only by rainfall, and misty showers often delight passengers with rainbows along the tour.
 Usually, our typical high cumulus clouds and precipitation do not diminish the quality of your tour, but instead give it dimension and add other exciting facets to your experience.
 However, if the pilot determines that prevailing visibility, cloud cover, or wind speeds do not allow for a good air tour, or if it is not safe to fly, we will of course cancel the flight.
-Because weather conditions can change dramatically day to day and hour by hour, we often cannot make a determination about your flight prior to your check‐in time.
+Because weather conditions can change dramatically day to day and hour by hour, the pilots do have up until the flight time to make a decision.
+Decisions often cannot be made prior to check in.

 If you purchase your reservation online, full payment is collected at the time of the booking.
 If we cancel a flight due to weather, there is naturally no fee for you whatsoever, your payment will be returned, and you are not required to rebook your tour.
 We are happy to reschedule your flight based on availability.